How Victoria Beckham Has Introduced Five-Year-Old Harper To ‘Brand Beckham’

 – Harper’s Bazaar UK (@BazaarUK) April 13, 2017

-Harper may not yet realize the magnitude of the popularity that Brand Beckham and her celebrity family enjoys, but nonetheless her mother Victoria Beckham has registered her name as a trademark.
+Harper may not yet realize the magnitude of the popularity that Brand Beckham and her celebrity family enjoys, but nonetheless, her mother, Victoria Beckham, has registered her name as a trademark.

-Harper joins her three brothers, 18-year-old Brooklyn, 14-year-old Romeo, and 12-year-old Cruz, who are also now officially part of Brand Beckham, whose profits reached nearly $50 million earlier this year.
+Harper joins her three brothers — 18-year-old Brooklyn, 14-year-old Romeo, and 12-year-old Cruz — who are also now officially part of Brand Beckham, whose profits reached nearly $50 million earlier this year.

 Unless Harper follows in her superstar footballer father’s footsteps and goes into sports, the daughter of David and Victoria Beckham is now able to enjoy a career within Brand Beckham by using her name as a brand for products, which could include toys, makeup, and clothes.